 The Neosho Newton County Library board announced in September their plans to shut the doors to the Seneca library, due to financial constraints.
 However, after a group of Seneca residents approached the board in their October meeting, the library was given a six-month reprieve, with June 2013 set as the new closing date.

-Page 2 of 2 - In March, the board announced that the Seneca library would remain open through the end of their fiscal year, which ends in December.
+In March, the board announced that the Seneca library would remain open through the end of their fiscal year, which ends in December.

 In February, the group that had organized to save the Seneca branch formed the Seneca Library Foundation under the Neosho Area Business and Industrial Foundation (NABIFI).